-Kids who’ve struggled in school for many years often come to high school with a history of setbacks.
+Kids who’ve struggled in school might come to high school with a history of setbacks.
 Past failures can make the demands of high school feel even greater.

 2. Tougher Academics and More Responsibilities

-What you can do: Remind your child of the supports he has—both at school and at home.
-Encourage him to reach out to teachers for help.
-If he has an IEP, he can reach out to his IEP case manager too, and even ask about having self-advocacy goals included in his IEP.
-You may want to look into tutoring options.
+What you can do: Remind kids of the support they have—both at school and at home.
+Encourage them to reach out to teachers for help.
+If your child has an IEP, they can reach out to the IEP case manager too, and even ask about having self-advocacy goals included in the IEP.
 You can also:

 3. Social Pressures

 Social situations can also be a source of stress for teens.
-They can feel pressure to fit in, to be popular and to have a lot of friends—whether these are real friends or not.
-And as teens become more independent, they may find themselves in new and possibly risky situations where they need to make tough choices.
+They might feel pressure to fit in, to be popular, and to have a lot of friends—whether these are real friends or not.
+And as teens get more independent, they may find themselves in new and even risky situations where they need to make tough choices.

-Find ways to help him handle school cliques.
+Find ways to help your child handle school cliques.

 4. Uncertainty About the Future

 In high school, kids have to start thinking about what kind of career they want to pursue.
 They also have to choose a path: college, work, vocational training.
-If your child has an IEP, he’ll go through a formal process to plan that transition.
+Kids with IEPs will go through a formal process to plan that transition.
 But that alone may not lessen the stress.

-What you can do: Assure your child that feeling unsure or worried about the future is normal.
-Remind him that there are many ways for him to find success and happiness in life.
+What you can do: Remind kids that feeling unsure or worried about the future is normal.
+Explain that there are many ways to thrive and be happy in life.
 You can also:

 Encourage your child to watch the documentary Being You.
-It’s about three young people with learning and thinking differences who travel around the country to explore what the future may hold for them.
-You can even watch it together and have a conversation using the Being You discussion guide.
+It’s about three young people who learn and think differently who travel around the country to explore what the future may hold for them.

 5. Concerns About College

-Just thinking about college can be stressful for kids with learning and thinking differences.
-But the process of getting there can create specific stressors.
-These include college entrance exams, filling out applications and choosing a school.
+Just thinking about college can be stressful for kids who learn and think differently.
+But the process of getting has its own stressors.
+These include college entrance exams, filling out applications, and choosing a school.

-It’s natural for kids with learning and thinking differences to feel stress about high school.
+It’s natural for teens who learn and think differently to feel stressed out.
 But ongoing stress can build and sometimes may lead to mental health issues.
 Know the signs of anxiety and depression.
-Don’t hesitate to reach out to your child’s doctor if you have concerns.
+Don’t hesitate to reach out to your health care provider if you have concerns.

 Keep in mind that stress isn’t always bad.
-Learn about the difference between good stress and bad stress for kids with learning and thinking differences.
+Learn about the difference between good stress and bad stress.